 If you’re planning ahead, blend up multiple batches and store them in the freezer (use gallon-size plastic bags for the easiest clean-up and least amount of hassle trying to fit them in among the other frozen food), then take them out a few minutes before you want to serve so they soften up a bit, and squish the bags to help break the sangria slush back down to the proper texture before portioning it into glasses.

-Or freeze individual servings to bring along in your cooler or serve up to BBQ guests.
+Or freeze individual servings to stash in your cooler or kitchen.

 Without a Blender